microsoft/WhatTheHack/070-BuildYourOwnCopilot/Coach/Solution-01.md

 - Encourage attendees to explore how items added to Cosmos DB are embedded using the Azure OpenAI text embedding service.
 - Explain how the Cosmos DB change feed capability is used to update the embeddings of the memories in the memory store.
 - Encourage attendees to explore the `CosmosDBService.StartChangeFeedProcessors` and `CosmosDBService.GenericChangeFeedHandler` methods.
-- Encourage attendees to read again the [KeyConcepts](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/concepts.md) document from the solution accelerator repository to understand the role of embeddings in the solution accelerator.
+- Encourage attendees to read again the [Key Concepts](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/concepts.md) document from the solution accelerator repository to understand the role of embeddings in the solution accelerator.

 Suggested reading: